 Bangles have been worn across many cultures for centuries, especially in South Asia, the Middle East, and parts of Africa.
 Traditionally, bangles were made from glass, metal, or shell.
 Ceramic bangles emerged as an alternative due to their durability, smooth finish, and wide design flexibility.

-The production process of ceramic bangles involves several steps:
+The production process of ceramic bangles involves several steps.
+These steps ensure both durability and aesthetic appeal.

 The final result is a strong, lightweight accessory that can feature various colors, patterns, and surface finishes.